jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Public Analysis & Design
-  - Local Collaborative Governance
+  - Equitable public service delivery
-  - Social Equity
+  - Behavioral Public Policy
-  - Strategic Management & Innovation
+  - Strategic Management
-  - Data Analytics
+  - Digital Governance
   - Emergency Management & Sustainability

 # Education to show in About widget